markneub/redditq/README.md

 ## About ##

 This project was inspired by [redditp](https://www.redditp.com/ "redditp.com").
 I wanted to add support for image galleries and Flickr photo pages and experiment with a minimal UI.
-From a technical standpoint, I wanted practice using CommonJS modules for structuring my JavaScript, as well as [webpack](https://github.com/webpack/webpack) for bundling static assets.
+From a technical standpoint, I wanted practice using CommonJS modules for structuring my JavaScript, as well as using [webpack](https://github.com/webpack/webpack) for bundling static assets (including JS modules).